 Frazier was awarded one of Harvard's 2011 Dean's Distinction awards which honors outstanding Faculty of Arts & Sciences staff members whose hard work and skillful collaboration have made a lasting difference for the the department.

 Frazier came to Harvard from the University of Iowa where he served with the Hawkeyes' football program for two seasons while earning a master's degree in administration from Central Michigan University.

 No stranger to the Ivy League, Frazier is a 2006 graduate of Brown University where he earned a degree in business economics and human biology.
 Frazier was a four-year football letterman at Brown, where he served as team captain as a senior while helping his team to a 9-1 record.
 Frazier played defensive end as a junior, earning all-conference honors.
 He moved to linebacker as a senior and repeated as a first team all-conference selection.

 Prior to his stint at Iowa, Frazier served as a strength and conditioning intern with the NBA's Chicago Bulls.

 Frazier is a certified member of the Collegiate Strength and Conditioning Coaches Association.

-Frazier, and his wife, Caitlin, reside in Newton, Mass.
+Frazier, his wife, Caitlin, and daugther, Caroline, reside in Newton, Massachusetts.